 ‘b0’- Intercept is the value at which our regression line crosses the ‘y’ axis

-‘ei’ - Error term, when the relationship we express using this equation for any variable does not fully represent the actual relationship between the independent variable and the dependent variable, the variable representing this difference is known as error term or the residual, disturbance or remainder term
+‘ei’ - Error term, when the relationship we express using this equation for any variable does not fully represent the actual relationship between the independent variable and the dependent variable, the variable representing this difference is known as the error term or the residual, disturbance or remainder term

 If you look at the regression graph above, you will see a regression equation, which is